-What if there was a picnic table placed next to the tee for just this situation?
+What if there was a picnic table placed next to the tee for this situation or for people who want to watch others play through?
 Maybe one in the shade and one in the sun for added comfort in different types of weather.
 What if the food was prepared in a way that made it easier for people to walk with it as they ate?
 Pre-cut and in a bowl or bag?
-“Would you like your order prepped for walking, riding, or relaxing on the 10th?”
+"Would you like your order prepped for walking, riding, or relaxing on the 10th?"

 By the time we all had a chance to finish, we'd let two groups play through (take our place in the queue of golfers moving around the course).

 Again, not a big deal, I understand.
 We were lucky to be there.